Rukenshia/terminal.scale/README.md

 - Browse and buy coffee from [terminal.shop](https://terminal.shop)
 - View order history
-- Get notified when you are running out of coffee
+- Get notified when you are running out of coffee, reorder automatically (if you want to)
 - Weigh your coffee bag (it's actually pretty accurate!)
 - Includes a 2" LCD display, four buttons to interact with the scale, and a led strip for additional visual feedback
 - User-guided setup process